froboy/yusaopeny_docs/content/en/docs/wiki/OpenY-upgrade-for-developers.-Upgrade-to-old-OpenY-1.x-version.md

 title: OpenY upgrade for developers - Upgrade to old OpenY 1.x version
 ---

 This document is archived but may contain useful information for troubleshooting future updates.
-For updated update steps, visit [How to upgrade Y USA Open Y]({{< relref OpenY-upgrade-how-to-for-Developers.md >}}).
+For updated update steps, visit [How to upgrade YMCA Website Services]({{< relref OpenY-upgrade-how-to-for-Developers.md >}}).

 ---